-The CEC will assess will be constituted with external experts and a Chair from the University as approved by the Vice-Chancellor, Visva-Bharati to advise on the submission of the documents and consider the designs submitted and make necessary recommendations.
+The CEC assessing the proposals will have external experts and a Chair from the University as approved by the Vice-Chancellor, Visva-Bharati along with the Chair-person of Twin Museum Committee to advise on the submission of the documents and consider the designs submitted and make necessary recommendations to the authorities.
 The decision of the CEC shall be final & binding on competitors.